iseaman89/todoapp-frontend/README.md

 🐳 Docker Deployment
 The frontend is served using Nginx in the Docker environment.

-Build: docker build -t todo-frontend .
+Build: docker build -t todo-frontend.

 Run: Access via port 5173 (mapped from Nginx port 80).